 Synology has also nicely placed some reminder near the NVMe M2 slots to let users know that they would need to push back the retaining catch and also slot in the NVMe M2 SSD in at an angle when installing or removing the device.
 The slots are also labeled 1 and 2 just in case you are not populating both at one go and you will know which slot you are using.

-You can see the retaining catch at the left side of the slots and you will need to release them when installing or removing the NVMe M2 SSD device.
+You can see the retaining catch on the left side of the slots and you will need to release them when installing or removing the NVMe M2 SSD device.

 Moving on, let’s create our SSD cache volume.
 At the Info Center of DSM’s Control Panel, we should see that the 2 Cache devices are successfully installed and ready for use.
-At this point, one should note that these two devices are immediately recongnised as Cache Devices and not normal Disks, meaning that they are not available for other usage beside being a SSD Cache.
+At this point, one should note that these two devices are immediately recognized as Cache Devices and not normal Disks, meaning that they are not available for other usages besides being an SSD Cache.

 After deciding on the mode of the cache, you can select to use one or both SSDs as your cache device.
-For my case, I’ll just pick both, put them on RAID 1 and using the maximum capacity as the SSD cache volume.
+In my case, I’ll just pick both, put them on RAID 1, and using the maximum capacity as the SSD cache volume.